UPDATED BY

 What Are Police Robots?

-Police robots are not too different from other types of robots, as they both use AI, machine learning and IoT to perform their tasks.
+Police robots are not too different from other types of robots, as they all use AI, machine learning and IoT to perform their tasks.
 The main difference between a police robot and a service robot, for example, is the task they are programmed to carry out.
 Police robots used by law enforcement and government agencies are programmed to make traffic stops based on driving patterns, use facial recognition to detect criminals and even prevent fraud.

 One of the first police robots was deployed in 2017 within Dubai’s police department.
 Dubbed “Robocop,” the robot uses IoT and AI technology to recognize human emotions, and its intention is to help the people of Dubai “in the malls or on the streets,” Brigadier-General Khalid Nasser Al Razzouqi, director-general of smart services at Dubai Police, told the Khaleej Times